moriceltarra/GPUInferno/MarketingPlan.md

 ### 2025-05-19 Launching Trailer

-New trailer.
-Ending with dates.
+Publish new trailer ending with dates.

 ### 2025-05-21 Launching Day